jadzeidan/user-guides/bitbox01/basic-features/restore_from_backup.md

 ![alt text]({% link assets/images/BitBox01_setup/bb01_setup1.png %})

 ## Start the restoring process
-The BitBox App will now remind you that your microSD card with your backup file needs to be plugged into the BitBox01 and that you will need recovery password.
+The BitBox App will now remind you that your microSD card with your backup file needs to be inserted into the BitBox01 and that you will need recovery password.

 Click "Continue"